juba/rmdformats/README.md

 ### Without RStudio

-The `create.doc()` function allows you to create a new directory with a clean ready-to-use RMarkdown file. `crate.doc()` gets two main arguments :
+The `create.doc()` function allows you to create a new directory with a clean ready-to-use RMarkdown file. `create.doc()` gets two main arguments :

 - `dirname` is the name of the folder and RMarkdown file to be created
 - `format` is the format name (only `"html_clean"` and `"html_docco"` are available for now)